Review and road test of the Maserati Ghibli

 Cost of Ownership

-Nobody buys a Maserati and expects it to offer tiny running costs but the diesel version of the Ghibli makes some very respectable numbers.
-Helped by its standard stop/start system, this variant manages a combined cycle fuel economy figure of 47.9mpg - which is better than something like the less powerful Mercedes-Benz CLS 350 CDI.
-True, this Italian saloon can't go quite as far as matching an executive class leader like BMW's 530d, the Bavarian model managing a 49.6mpg showing, but this Ghibli's certainly in the same ballpark.
-Emissions are rated at 158g/km, which isn't at all bad for a big car that will accelerate to 62mph in just 6.3 seconds.
+Nobody buys a Maserati and expects it to offer tiny running costs but the Hybrid version of the Ghibli makes some very respectable WLTP numbers.
+Helped by its standard 48-volt mild hybrid system, this variant manages a combined cycle fuel economy figure of up to 33.3mpg - which is better than you might be expecting.
+True, this Italian saloon can't get anywhere close to the efficiency figures of diesel-powered rivals, but at least the figures are reasonably justifiable for your company accountant to swallow, as is the quoted CO2 best of 192g/km.
+Which isn't at all bad for a big car that will accelerate to 62mph in just 5.7 seconds.

-Naturally, the petrol-powered models are a good deal thirstier, the 330PS Ghibli consuming fuel at a combined cycle rate of 29.4mpg and emitting 223g/km of carbon dioxide.
-The flagship Ghibli S meanwhile, gets 26.9 miles from a gallon of 98RON and emits 246g/km.
-Residual values will be the big ticket item but such is the economy and cachet of the diesel model in particular that it looks as if it might well perform very well indeed.
+Naturally, the V6 petrol-powered models are a good deal thirstier, the 330hp Ghibli Modena consuming fuel at a combined cycle rate of 25.2mpg.
+For the Modena S, it's 25.0mpg.
+Don't awsk about the figures for the V8 Trofeo version....
+Across the range, residual values will be the big ticket item, but such is the economy and cachet of the diesel model in particular that it might well perform very well indeed.

-Maserati has bet the family jewels on the Ghibli and can't afford for it to fail.
-It's a move which stakes the heritage and exclusivity of the trident badge and it puts their product right into the face of some of the most talented cars on the market.
-Can it square up?
+Maserati bet the family jewels on the Ghibli and still can't afford for it to fail.
+With this car, the company has staked the heritage and exclusivity of its famous trident badge and put its product right into the face of some of the most talented cars on the market.
+Does it square up?
 On a purely objective basis, you might wonder.
 Obvious rivals have, after all, been at it for too long, have too much in the way of development budget and have refined their wares to a finely honed edge.
 That said, the Ghibli isn't that far off their pace and is a formidable effort from Maserati.

 Maserati Ghibli review by Jonathan Crouch